Thomas-Mielke-Software/EchoPrintSharp/README.md

 Add the Nuget package to your project

+    Install-Package EchoPrintSharp.Netstandard -Version 1.1.1

+or the old PCL:

-    Install-Packet EchoPrintSharp
+    Install-Package EchoPrintSharp

-or add the .NET Standard to your References manually and add some code:
+then add some code:

     using EchoPrintSharp;
     ...
     var pcmData = new Int16[441000]; // 40 seconds x 11,025Hz = 441,000 samples, for example
-    ... // put your mono/11,025Hz audio data in pcmData here
-    var echoPrint = new CodeGen();
+    ... // put your mono/11,025Hz audio data in pcmData here var echoPrint = new CodeGen();
     string epCodes = echoPrint.Generate(pcmData);